nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 NumPy style docstrings
 ~~~~~~~~~~~~~~~~~~~~~~

-In the PyNEST code, we follow the rules for NumPy style docstrings as
+In PyNEST code, we follow the rules for NumPy style docstrings as
 `explained here <https://numpydoc.readthedocs.io/en/latest/format.html>`_.